-The initial term of employment for Mr. Kendall under his employment agreement is for three years ending June 30, 2021, and thereafter his employment term renews annually, unless either party gives written notice of non-renewal at least 90 days prior to the end of the then-current term or until his employment with us terminates for any reason.
-Mr. Kendall's initial base salary is \$500,000, his annual target incentive compensation is equal to 75% of his base salary, and he is eligible to participate in our benefit plans as in effect from time to time.
-His base salary is subject to annual review and adjustment may be increased but not decreased.
-His bonus award will be based upon the achievement of performance targets established by our board of directors or the Compensation Committee.
+The term of employment for Mr. Kendall under his employment agreement renews annually, unless we give him prior written notice of non-renewal or until his employment with us terminates for any reason.
+Mr. Kendall's base salary for 2017 was equal to \$400,000, his annual target incentive compensation is equal to 75% of his base salary, and he is eligible to participate in our benefit plans as in effect from time to time.
+His base salary and target bonus opportunity is subject to annual review and adjustment.
+His bonus award will be made at the discretion of the Compensation Committee.
 His employment agreement provides that he agrees to grant us certain intellectual property rights.
 His employment agreement includes additional provisions that require him to refrain from competing with our business, soliciting or interfering with our suppliers, customers, prospective customers and other business relationships, and from soliciting, hiring or otherwise interfering with our relationship with any person employed or previously employed by us, with the duration of such restrictions to last during his employment and for 18 months thereafter.

-Mr. Kendall has previously been awarded shares of our non-voting common stock in connection with our PUP Plans equal to 5% of the issued and outstanding capital securities of the Company as of the time of such grant.
-Mr. Kendall's employment agreement provides that upon the completion of this offering, each share of non-voting common stock shall become one share of voting common stock.
-Pursuant to his employment agreement, upon the effectiveness of this offering, Mr. Kendall is entitled to receive stock appreciation rights covering a number of shares equal to the difference between 5% of the total number of shares of our common stock outstanding following the consummation of this offering on a fully diluted basis, less the aggregate number of any shares of non-voting common stock and shares covered by stock appreciation rights that Mr. Kendall holds immediately prior to the completion of this offering, such that the total number of all of the shares of common stock and shares subject to stock appreciation rights held by Mr. Kendall immediately following the completion of this offering represent 5% of our shares of common stock, on a fully diluted basis.
-In addition to the foregoing, upon the completion of this offering, Mr. Kendall will receive a grant of restricted stock equal to 0.24% of our common stock outstanding following the consummation of this offering on a fully diluted basis or 57,600 shares of restricted stock.
-Each of these equity grants will be granted under the 2018 Plan.
-The stock appreciation rights will vest in 36 equal monthly installments beginning on the last day of the month next following the month in which this offering is completed and the restricted stock will vest in eight equal guarterly installments beginning on the last day of the month next following the month in which this offering is completed, in each case, subject to Mr. Kendall's continued employment with us on the applicable vesting date and subject to accelerated vesting if his employment terminates for any reason other than as a result of a termination by the Company for "cause" or a resignation by Mr. Kendall without "good reason."
+Pursuant to his employment agreement, upon the effectiveness of this offering, Mr. Kendall is entitled to receive (i) stock appreciation rights equal to 5% of our common stock outstanding following the consummation of this offering on a fully diluted basis or of common stock he received upon the termination of our PUP Plans in April 2018 and (ii) restricted stock equal to 0.24% of our common stock outstanding following the consummation of this offering on a fully diluted basis or shares of restricted stock, each of which will be granted under the 2018 Plan.
+The stock appreciation rights will vest in 36 equal monthly installments beginning on the last day of the month next following the month in which this offering is completed and the restricted stock will vest in eight equal quarterly installments beginning on the last day of the month next following the month in which this offering is completed.

-In the event Mr. Kendall's employment is terminated by the Company for "cause", or if he voluntarily resigns from his employment (without "good reason"), he will be entitled to receive his salary that had accrued but had remained unpaid through the date of termination, any unpaid annual bonus earned with respect to the year prior to such termination of employment and any benefits under any plans in which Mr. Kendall participates consistent with his rights under such plans, or his Accrued Payments.
+In the event Mr. Kendall's employment is terminated by the Company for "cause", he will be entitled to receive his salary and benefits that had accrued but had remained unpaid through the date of termination, or the Accrued Payments.

-In the event that Mr. Kendall's employment is terminated by reason of death or permanent disability, in addition to the Accrued Payments, he will be entitled to a cash payment within five business days following such termination consisting of an amount equal to (i) any accrued and unused vacation pay for the year in which his employment terminated, (ii) a portion of his target annual bonus for the year in which his employment terminated, pro-rated for the number of days he was employed during the year in which his employment terminated, and (iii) accelerated vesting of his outstanding unvested stock options, restricted stock units, stock appreciation rights, restricted stock and other equity-based compensation awards as if he had continued being employed through the end of the year in which his employment terminated, or, in the case of awards subject to "cliff vesting," pro-rata accelerated vesting based on the percentage of the vesting period that had elapsed as of the date of his termination.
-With respect to the vesting of unvested equity awards in connection with such termination, if any such equity awards are subject to a performance condition or a performance period that ends after the date of termination, the performance goals will be assumed to have been achieved at "target" levels.
-Additionally, Mr. Kendall will be able to exercise any equity awards that vest upon the termination of his employment for one year following such termination or, if earlier, until the expiration of the stated term of the award.
+In the event that Mr. Kendall's employment is terminated by reason of death or disability, in addition to the Accrued Payments, he will be entitled to a cash payment consisting of an amount equal to (i) his unpaid annual bonus earned for the year preceding the year in which his employment terminated, (ii) any accrued and unused vacation pay for the year in which his employment terminated, (iii) a portion of his target annual bonus for the year in which his employment terminated, pro-rated for the number of days he was employed during the year in which his employment terminated, and (iv) accelerated vesting of his outstanding unvested equity-based compensation awards as if he had continued being employed through the end of the year in which his employment terminated, or, in the case of awards subject to "cliff vesting," pro-rata accelerated vesting based on the percentage of the vesting period that had elapsed as of the date of his termination.
+Additionally, Mr. Kendall will be able to exercise any equity awards that vest upon the termination of his employment for one year following such termination.